The following database types can be selected as source or target for conversion and sync.

 Type database name you would like to convert in "Net service name or global database name" combo-box.

-Firebird as Source / Destination
+Firebird as Source / Target

 If Firebird Database is chosen, specify Server connection (Server, Port) and User database information (Database, User name and Password if needed).